czheluo/iterative-screen-regression/README.md

 # ISR (Iterative screen regression)
-#A new approach of dissecting genetic architecture for complex traits
+#A new approach FOR multiple regression analysis
-Including GWAS, Epistasis GWAS and GS